Skip to main content

 Features exclusive depending on type of activator

-To make the features more understandable on which activators they work, we created categories :
+To make the features more understandable on which activators they work, we created categories, an activator can be in multiple categories :

-[S_A_L] : Specific activator list: Other custom features specific to some activators
+• [S_A] : Specific activators: Other custom features specific to some activators

 activators: